raffaelladevita/clas12-timeline/README.md

 * `groovy monitorRead.groovy __hipo_file_(directory)__ skim(dst)`
   * It is better to run this using `slurm`, but this can be run on a single skim file or directory of one run's DST files
-    * see the `exeSlurm*.sh` scripts for example job submission scripts
+    * see `exeSlurm.sh` for example job submission scripts
   * the 2nd argument, `inHipoType` needs to be specified so that determination of run number and segment(file) number is done correctly
     * use `dst` for DST files